 As Communications Director for the non-profit organization, Hammer Hunger Inc., I am an incredibly valuable resource to the organization and the families served.
 My compassion towards children and families has guided me to work within this organization whose mission is eradicating hunger in the working family’s household.

-In addition to my work as a doula, I became a certified lactation education specialist through Breastfeed LA’s 95-hour program, and am now currently on the pathway to becoming an IBCLC, or an international board-certified lactation consultant.
-This is critical because there are no statistics on how many Black international board-certified lactation consultants (IBCLCs) there are in the United States.
-The membership association doesn’t compile that information and the registering body (International Board of Lactation Consultant Examiners) fails to provide this information as well.
-I believe that increasing the amount of Black IBCLC support will increase the rates of Black women’s breastfeeding outcomes, which is so crucial to their baby’s overall health in life.
-With my first child, I had no support with breastfeeding, and overcoming the struggles alone, I longed to help mothers such as myself.
-I never knew that a career in breastfeeding was actually possible.
+With my first baby, I had no support with breastfeeding and always wanted to work for an organization such as La Leche League, not knowing that a career in breastfeeding was actually attainable.
+Therefore, in addition to my work as a doula, I received my certified lactation education specialist training through Breastfeed LA’s 95-hour program, and am now currently on the pathway to becoming an IBCLC (international board-certified lactation consultant).
+This is critical because there are no statistics on how many Black IBCLCs there are in the United States.
+I believe that increasing the amount of Black IBCLC support will increase the rates of Black women’s breastfeeding outcomes, which is so crucial to their bundle of joy’s overall health in life.
+I enjoy instructing breastfeeding classes to pregnant mamas to prepare them before even before their little babies enters the world, and I currently teach Happy Mama Healthy Baby’s breastfeeding education classes.

 I am also currently a student midwife working in a birth center.
 I am a believer in women-led births and that, with the proper support, education, and by istening to her intuition, a mama can have the birthing experience she’s always dreamed of.
 I am always honored to support a mama in this memorable, life-changing journey.

 Remember: it’s your body and your birth!